cicec/intt/README.md

 # Intt

-> A command line tool to create front-end apps easily and quickly
+> Create a front-end apps in seconds

 ## 📦 Install